david-beauchesne/FoodWeb-MultiStressors/fwms.md

 marine traffic are operating on the surface layer [@beauchesne2019].
 As such, species of functional groups in deep or surface habitats were considered as exposed to deep or surface drivers, respectively.
-The effects of hypoxia and temperature anomalies was then considered as impacting the physiology or behaviour of exposed species with low or high mobility, respectively.
+Hypoxia was condired as impacting the physiology or behaviour of species or functional groups with low or high mobility, respectively [@ref].
+Temperature anomalies were considered as impacting the physiology of species with low mobility only.
 Ocean acidification was assumed to affect the physiology of exposed carbonate-secreting organisms [*e.g.* mollusks and crustaceans; @kroeker2013].
 Marine traffic was considered as primarily impacting whale behaviour